Farmers Insurance Logo

 Farmers Insurance Group Logo 1940s

-During this period, a new important element appeared on the Farmers Insurance emblem – a large red shield.
-It occupied the central part, and in the background was a white and blue composition of the sun and a high arch.
-The rays had different sizes and now, even more, resembled sword blades because they had pointed at the ends.
+During this period, a new important element appeared on the Farmers Insurance emblem: a large red shield.
+It occupied the central part, and in the background was a white-and-blue composition of the sun and a high arch.
+The rays had different sizes and, even more so, now resembled sword blades because they had pointed ends.
 Inside the shield was a white three-level inscription, “FARMERS INSURANCE GROUP.”
 All letters were capital, bold, and had no serifs.
-In a frame under the sun was the phrase “Symbol of Superior Service” in blue.
+In a frame under the sun, the phrase “Symbol of Superior Service” was in blue.

 2013 – today